pcaston/OpenPeerPower.github.io/source/cookbook/index.markdown

 <div class='note'>

-A great place to find popular configurations is on this [GitHub search](https://github.com/search?q=topic%3Ahome-assistant-config&type=Repositories) for repositories with the `home-assistant-config` topic.
+A great place to find popular configurations is on this [GitHub search](https://github.com/search?q=topic%3Aopen-peer-power-config&type=Repositories) for repositories with the `open-peer-power-config` topic.

 </div>